Enanika: When Time Does the Travelling

 Chapter 1: The Marketplace

-Anu moved with untroubled ease through the open-air market, her short chestnut bob brushing just above her shoulders.
-Sunlight caught her blue eyes, clear like the surface of a calm mountain lake.
-She looked about thirty, although many of the other adults did as well.
-So, it was unclear how old she really was.
+Moving with untroubled ease through the open-air market, Anu’s short chestnut bob brushed just above her shoulders.
+Sunlight caught her blue eyes, clear as the surface of a calm mountain lake.

 Continue reading “Enanika: Visionary Fiction—The Marketplace”